 Digital Detox: The Lenten Challenge

-In our fast-paced world, it’s surprisingly easy to let screen time take up a massive chunk of our day.
+It’s surprisingly easy to let screen time take up a massive chunk of our day.
 This Lent, I’m challenging you, and yes, challenging myself too, to embrace a digital detox as a profound way to reconnect with our spiritual life and improve our mental health.

-Imagine the peacefulness of unplugging from the constant buzz of social media notifications and the plethora of online shopping temptations.
+I’m excited for the peacefulness of unplugging from the constant buzz of social media notifications and the plethora of online shopping temptations.

 It’s not just about giving up the electronic devices that have become almost appendages but about reclaiming that precious time.